 How to Start Learning Arabic as an English-Speaking Muslim

 The good news is that you do not need to move to an Arabic-speaking country or spend years in a classroom.
-Mishkah Academy offers flexible online Arabic courses taught by native Arab tutors — certified scholars from Al-Azhar University — available from the comfort of your home, on your schedule.
+Mishkah Academy offers flexible online Arabic courses taught by native Arab tutors, certified scholars from Al-Azhar University, available from the comfort of your home, on your schedule.

 Here is the recommended learning path:

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

-Q: Is it obligatory for Muslims to learn Arabic?
+Is it obligatory for Muslims to learn Arabic?

-Q: How long does it take to learn Arabic as a Muslim?
+How long does it take to learn Arabic as a Muslim?

-Q: Can adults learn Arabic from scratch?
+Can adults learn Arabic from scratch?

-Q: What is the difference between Quranic Arabic and Modern Standard Arabic?
+What is the difference between Quranic Arabic and Modern Standard Arabic?

-Q: Do I need to know Tajweed before learning Arabic?
+Do I need to know Tajweed before learning Arabic?

-A: No — they can be learned simultaneously.
+No, they can be learned simultaneously.
 Many students study Tajweed rules alongside Arabic vocabulary.
 In fact, understanding Arabic makes Tajweed rules easier to apply in context.

 Conclusion

 The benefits of learning Arabic for Muslims extend far beyond the ability to communicate in a foreign language.
 Arabic is the key to the Quran, to Salah, to Islamic scholarship, and to a deeper, more personal relationship with Allah.
-For English-speaking Muslims in the West, learning Arabic is one of the most meaningful investments you can make in your faith — and it is far more accessible today than it has ever been.
+For English-speaking Muslims in the West, learning Arabic is one of the most meaningful investments you can make in your faith, and it is far more accessible today than it has ever been.

-Mishkah Academy brings certified native Arab tutors from Al-Azhar University directly to your screen — with flexible scheduling, affordable pricing, and a curriculum designed for English-speaking Muslim families.
+Mishkah Academy brings certified native Arab tutors from Al-Azhar University directly to your screen, with flexible scheduling, affordable pricing, and a curriculum designed for English-speaking Muslim families.

 Explore all our Arabic courses and book your free trial class today.
 The path to the Quran begins with one word.